jradd/django-newproj-template/readme.md

+# Django New Project Template

+Django project template for starting a new project.

+## This Template

+To start a new project with this template, execute:

+    django-admin.py startproject --template=https://github.com/jbergantine/django-newproj-template/zipball/master --extension=py,rst <project_name>

+However, this template is intended to be used in conjunction with Vagrant.

-# Vagrant
+## Vagrant

 Vagrant offers the ability to create unique virtual machines on a per-project basis.
 Using Vagrant you can install system-level libraries without conflicting with other projects and share virtual machines with others on your team so you're all using the same thing.

 These instructions go through the configuration of a new Ubuntu 64-bit operating system on a Vagrant Box hosted on an Apple Macintosh computer.

-Using the Vagrant box requires you to compile SASS, push and pull from Git, and interact with manage.py from within the virtual environment although you can use a text editor or IDE of your choice for editing on your host system via a shared folder and you can access the site through a web browser of your choice by taking advantage of port forwarding between the virtual environment and the host.
-Additional details on shared folders and port forwarding are provided in the setup instructions.
+Using the Vagrant box requires you to interact with _manage.py_ from within the virtual environment although you can use a text editor or IDE of your choice for editing on your host system via a shared folder and you can access the site through a web browser of your choice by taking advantage of port forwarding between the virtual environment and the host.

+This configuration uses a post-merge Git hook to sync/migrate the database and compile SASS, as such managing Git must be done within the virtual environment as well.
+For simplicity sake it is recommended that SASS stylesheets be compiled within the virtualenvironment and a shortcut is added to the bash profile to help facilitate this.

 The Vagrantfile configures a virtual environment to include: